OpenVoiceOS/skill-ovos-randomness/README.md

 ![Python](https://img.shields.io/badge/python-3.10-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.11-blue.svg)

+**Does not support Python 3.8 or lower, please use Python 3.9-3.11**

 ## About

 A skill for all kinds of chance - make a choice, roll a die, flip a coin, pick between two choices, etc.